Health in Japan: Cultural influences

 Traditional Chinese medicine was introduced to Japan with other elements of Chinese culture during the 5th to 9th century.
 Since around 1900, Chinese-style herbalists have been required to be licensed medical doctors.
 Training was professionalized and, except for East Asian healers, was based on a biomedical model of the disease.

-However, the practice of biomedicine was influenced as well by Japanese social organization and cultural expectations concerning education, the organization of the workplace, and social relations of status and dependency, decision-making styles, and ideas about the human body, causes of illness, gender, individualism, and privacy.
+The practice of biomedicine was also influenced by Japanese social organization and cultural expectations concerning education, the organization of the workplace, and social relations of status and dependency, decision-making styles, and ideas about the human body, causes of illness, gender, individualism, and privacy.
 Anthropologist Emiko Ohnuki-Tierney notes that "daily hygienic behavior and its underlying concepts, which are perceived and expressed in terms of biomedical germ theory, in fact, are directly tied to the basic Japanese symbolic structure."

 Western medicine was introduced to Japan with the Rangaku studies during the Edo period.
 A number of books on pharmacology and anatomy were translated from Dutch and Latin to Japanese.
-During the Meiji period (late 19th century), the Japanese health care system was modeled after the model of Western biomedicine.
+During the Meiji period in the late 19th century, the Japanese health care system was modeled after the model of Western biomedicine.
 At that time, western doctors came to Japan to create medical faculties at the newly built Japanese universities, and students also went abroad.
 Innovations like vaccines were introduced to Japan, improving average life expectancy.

-From the Meiji period through the end of World War II, German was a mandatory foreign language for Japanese students of medicine.
-Patient charts in Japanese teaching hospitals were even written in German.
+From the Meiji period to the end of World War II, German was a mandatory foreign language for Japanese students of medicine.
+Patient charts in Japanese teaching hospitals were written in German.

-But even today, a person who becomes ill in Japan has a number of alternative options.
+Today, a person who becomes ill in Japan has a number of alternative options.
 One may visit a priest, or send a family member in his or her place.
 There are numerous folk remedies, including hot springs baths (onsen) and chemical and herbal over-the-counter medications.
 A person may seek the assistance of traditional healers, such as herbalists, masseurs, and acupuncturists.

 AIDS

 Although the number of AIDS cases remained small by international standards, public health officials were concerned in the late 1980s about the worldwide epidemic of acquired immune deficiency syndrome (AIDS).
 The first confirmed case of AIDS in Japan was reported in 1985.
 By 1991 there were 553 reported cases, and by April 1992 the number had risen to 2,077.
 While frightened by the deadliness of the disease yet sympathetic to the plight of hemophiliac AIDS patients, most Japanese are unconcerned with contracting AIDS themselves.

 Various levels of government responded to the introduction of AIDS awareness into the heterosexual population by establishing government committees, mandating AIDS education, and advising testing for the general public without targeting special groups.
 A fund, underwritten by pharmaceutical companies that distributed imported blood products, was established in 1988 to provide financial compensation for AIDS patients.